Sky Stream Puck review: Is the Sky Stream box any good?

 What we think

 Dare we say something as noncommittal as your mileage may vary?
-There's no doubt that there are some notable drawbacks to the device compared to Sky Q, but we would argue the benefits outweigh them greatly.
+There's no doubt that there are some notable drawbacks to the device compared to the old Sky Q, but we would argue the benefits outweigh them greatly.

 Sure, you won't be able to store 800 episodes of Eastenders till the year 2500 as you would with a Sky Q recorder, but the Sky Stream Puck doesn't need a whacking great dish on the side of your house.
 It's snappier to use, offers arguably superior video and audio quality, and you can tuck it completely out of sight if you so desire.